leandrocp/leandrocp.com.br/_posts/2019-06-07-enforcing-code-quality-in-elixir.md

 ]
 ```

-Remember I said those tools may be annoying ?
+Remember I said those tools may be annoying?
 Specially the dialyzer.
-Don't get me wrong, dialyzer is amazing and I believe you should use it, but sometimes you need to ignore a warning or two, and that's the file where you can do that.
+Don't get me wrong, dialyzer is amazing and I think you should use it, but sometimes you need to ignore a warning or two, and that's the file where you can do that.

-About the content of this file: we'll run our aliases on the test environment (MIX_ENV=test) and dialyzer reclaim that those functions are errors, but that's not a big deal and let's just ignore it.
+About the content of this file: we'll run our aliases on the test environment and dialyzer complains that those functions are errors, but that's not a big deal and let's just ignore it.

 ### Credo

 You don’t need to change anything in order to make credo work, but the default rules may not be suitable for your project.
 You can change that using a [.credo.exs](https://github.com/rrrene/credo#configuration-via-credoexs) file or [using special comments](https://github.com/rrrene/credo#inline-configuration-via-config-comments).

+### Sobelow

+The same for sobelow, you can create a [config file](https://github.com/nccgroup/sobelow#configuration-files) but remember to call the command as `sobelow --config` to actually read configs from that file.

 ### .gitignore